RaoVrn/SymptoCare/README.md

 Contributions to SymptoCare are welcome!
 If you have any ideas for improvements, find bugs, or wish to add new features, please feel free to open an issue or submit a pull request.
 Your contributions help make SymptoCare better for everyone.

-## Credits

-This project was developed by [Your Name].
-Special thanks to Varun Prakash for the frontend template.

 ## License